Partisan Records: History

-section 1
+section1

-In 2021, Partisan launched a joint venture label, section 1, in partnership with Brontë Jane of Third Side Music, and Chris Robbins and Tom Wironen of Friendly Announcer management.
-As of 2025, bands released by section 1 include Blonde Redhead, King Princess, Hildegard, Fazerdaze, and Eterna.
+In 2021, Partisan launched a joint venture label, section1, in partnership with Brontë Jane of Third Side Music, and Chris Robbins.
+As of 2026, bands released by section1 include Blonde Redhead, King Princess, Hildegard, Fazerdaze, and Eterna, and RIP Magic.

 Awards and accolades

 Partisan Records has won Label of the Year at the Libera Awards (2019, 2023) and the Rolling Stone UK Awards (2023).

 In 2023, London-based jazz group Ezra Collective won the Mercury Prize for their album Where I'm Meant to Be.
 Several artists have received multiple Grammy nominations, including Fontaines D.C. and Idles.

 Idles have won multiple Ivor Novello Awards and NME Awards.
 Ezra Collective won a Brit Award for Group of the Year.